 The three men sat in the conference room and studied the sensor readings.
 The probe was still parked near the other ship and was sending video back.
 The other probe was well on its way to the third planet.
-Watkins was vocalizing all of her activities, and the AI's were recording and analyzing.
-A steward brought in coffee and danish.
+Watkins vocalized all her activities, and the AIs recorded and analyzed.
+A steward brought in coffee and Danish.

 “You all heard the Woogie express the options, right?”

-"Let me tell you what I'm thinking," Staumpitz said.
-"We somehow figure out a way to integrate our spare fusactor with their power room.
-We send them home with the Exec and one other crewmember.
+“Let me tell you what I'm thinking,” Staumpitz said.
+“We somehow figure out how to integrate our spare fusactor with their power room.
+We send them home with the Exec and one other crew member.
 We head for home with two Woogies on board.
-We agree to meet back here in six months."
+We agree to meet back here in six months.”